Introduction

 Variation 4

-Here in this version, instead of placing the right palm on the right foot, one should place it on the left foot twisting the trunk suitably.
-The chest region would face the backside, unlike other variations.
+In this version, instead of placing the right palm on the right foot, it is placed on the left foot.
+Also, twist the trunk suitably.
+The chest region would face the backside, unlike other versions.

 Advance Pose considerations